From Sequential to Parallel: Reformulating Dynamic Programming as GPU Kernels for Large-Scale Stochastic Combinatorial

 \item In Scenario~$m$, the realized demands are $[8,1,5,7,2]$ with three vehicles available.
 The second-stage routing may then split the tour into two feasible routes: $(1)$ and $(2,4,3,5)$. \end{enumerate}

-It is well understood that searching robust first-stage policies benefits from incorporating a large number of demand scenarios to capture the full breadth of uncertainty (\cite{shapiro2003monte}, see the details in next section.
-Theoretical results show that a sufficiently large scenario set is critical for achieving accurate and stable estimations.
+It is well understood that robust first-stage policy search benefits from incorporating a sufficiently large number of demand scenarios to capture the breadth of uncertainty; see \cite{shapiro2003monte} and Appendix~\ref{monte}.
+Theoretical results show that a sufficiently large scenario set is critical for achieving accurate and stable estimates.
 However, in practice, evaluating even tens of thousands of scenarios can be prohibitively expensive, especially for combinatorial problems such as the CVRPSD, since each scenario requires solving a non-trivial routing evaluation (typically through a dynamic programming algorithm with time complexity $O(nP)$, where $n$ is the number of customers and $P$ is the number of possible transitions) rather than a simple function call. \paragraph{Pseudo-code for 2D Kernel.} In this section, we describe the GPU kernel designed to generate data splits for each scenario in Algorithm~\ref{alg:2dk}.
 In Algorithm~\ref{alg:2da}, we launch this kernel with a grid of thread blocks to materialize the output matrix Splits for all scenarios are produced concurrently, which enables simultaneous split generation across all scenarios.

 \paragraph{Illustrative Matrix Form of DP.} To clarify the structure of the transition cost matrix $A^\omega$ in the split problem, consider a simple instance with a giant tour $\sigma = [\sigma_1, \sigma_2, \sigma_3]$, and realized demands under scenario $\omega$ given by: